PopArt: Efficient Sparse Regression and Experimental Design for Optimal Sparse Linear Bandits: Proof of Lower Bound

 \subsection{Algorithmic symmetrization: reducing lower bounds for general algorithms to symmetric algorithms}

-In this section, we show how a proof of a lower bound for generic algorithms can be reduced to that of permutation-symmetric (abbrev. symmetric) (augmented) algorithms (Definition~\ref{def:symmetry}), specifically Lemma~\ref{lem:algs then alg}.
-To introduce symmetric algorithms, let us first define some useful terminology.
+In this section, we show how {proving} a lower bound for generic algorithms can be reduced to that of permutation-symmetric (abbrev. symmetric) (augmented) algorithms (Definition~\ref{def:symmetry}), specifically Lemma~\ref{lem:algs then alg}.
+To introduce symmetric algorithms, let us first define some useful terminology. {We first define a frequent coordinate set, which is the set of coordinates that are frequently 'hit' by low-regret arm pulls ($\cI$.)}